Acinic cell carcinoma: Diagnosis

-Histopathologic features

 Basophilic, bland cells similar to acinar cells.
 Growth pattern: solid - acinar cells, microcytic - small cystic spaces mucinous or eosinophilic, papillary-cystic - large cystic lined by epithelium, follicular - similar to thyroid tissue.

 These tumors, which resemble serous acinar cells, vary in their behavior from locally aggressive to blatantly malignant.

 It can also appear in the breast.
 The pancreatic form of acinic cell carcinoma is a rare subtype of exocrine pancreatic cancer.
 Exocrine pancreatic cancers are the most common form of pancreatic cancer when compared to endocrine pancreatic cancer.

 Acinic cell carcinomas arise most frequently in the parotid gland.
 Other sites of primary tumors have included the submandibular gland and other major and minor salivary glands.
 There have been rare cases of primary tumors involving the parapharyngeal space and the sublingual gland.

 Micrograph of acinic cell carcinoma.
 Pap stain.
 Fine needle aspiration specimen.